lazaronixon/css-zero/README.md

 ## Figma

-[shadcn/ui design system](https://www.figma.com/community/file/1203061493325953101) by [Pietro Schirano](https://twitter.com/skirano) - A design companion for shadcn/ui.
-Each component was painstakingly crafted to perfectly match the code implementation.
+You can use use any shadcn compatible project like [shadcn/ui design system](https://www.figma.com/community/file/1203061493325953101) by [Pietro Schirano](https://twitter.com/skirano).

 ## Development